Babelscape/echoes-from-alexandria/README.md

 This repository contains the code of [Echoes from Alexandria: a Large Resource for Multilingual Book Summarization](https://arxiv.org/abs/2306.04334).
 This work was accepted at ACL 2023.

 Echoes datasets will be released soon!
-If you are interested, feel free to contact us!
+If you are interested in using Echoes, feel free to contact us!